 - If you drag the toolbar button to an existing toolbar, the button will be added to that toolbar when you release your mouse button.

 - If you drag the toolbar button into the drawing area, a new toolbar will be created and the button will be placed in that toolbar.

 - This toolbar can be dragged and docked to the top, bottom or side of the Chief Architect drawing area, or it can remain floating.

 - Similarly, you can dock or undock existing toolbars to customize their locations as you wish at any time.

 - Continue adding toolbar buttons to your new toolbar as desired.

-- Click on your toolbar's name in the Toolbars list and click the Rename button.
+In X5 and Prior, Click on your toolbar's name in the Toolbars list and click the Rename button.

-- Click OK to close the Toolbar Customization dialog.
-Your custom toolbar will now display any time you are in a view of the type that you selected in step 2.
+In X5 and older programs, your custom toolbar will now display any time you are in a view of the type that you selected in step 2.